Geometric energy transport and refrigeration with driven quantum dots: Theoretical approach

 Beyond pure pumping, we also consider a more generic situation with finite, possibly time-dependent voltage biases and temperature differences.
 The adiabatic pumping currents are then the first-order in driving frequency contributions in addition to the zeroth-order currents, the latter stemming from steady-state biases or rectification effects.
 Driven electrochemical potentials $\mua(t)$ are routinely realized in ac transport experiments.
 However, the time-dependent modulation of temperatures $\Ta(t)$ of electronic contacts requires well-controlled heating and cooling~\cite{Thierschmann2015Oct,Josefsson2018Oct}.
 The theoretical treatment of these macroscopic parameters can here be performed by replacing the parameters in the Fermi functions by time-dependent parameters.
 A more detailed justification of this procedure is given in \App{app_macro_timedep}, see also Refs.~\cite{Luttinger1964Sep,Eich2014Sep,Tatara2015May}.
 For practical reasons, we choose to modulate the bias voltage $V_\text{b}(t)=\muL(t)-\muR(t)$ symmetrically with respect to both leads, thereby fixing the average potential $\mu_0=(\muL+\muR)/2 \equiv 0$ as reference energy.
 Temperature driving is instead only performed on the left reservoir $\TL(t)$; the right contact remains at a fixed temperature $\TR\equiv \TN$, which we typically use as energy unit.

-Adiabatic pumping due to any of these driving parameters is geometric and does not depend on the detailed time dependence of the driving, but only on the geometry of the enclosed surface\footnote{At higher orders in frequency, already a single driven dot parameter is sufficient since the required asymmetry is provided by the slight lagging behind of the particle current compared to the driving~\cite{Cavaliere2009Sep}}.
-We can hence always write the dimensionless parameters $\epsilon(t)/\TN,\,U(t)/\TN,\,V_\text{b}(t)/\TN,\,\Lambda(t),\,\TL(t)/\TN$ in an analytically convenient, sinusoidal form:
+Adiabatic pumping due to any of these driving parameters is geometric and does not depend on the detailed time dependence of the driving, but only on the area of the enclosed surface\footnote{At higher orders in frequency, already a single driven dot parameter is sufficient since the required asymmetry is provided by the slight lagging behind of the particle current compared to the driving~\cite{Cavaliere2009Sep}}.
+Since the precise boundary shape of this surface is not essential for our discussion, we assume an analytically convenient, sinusoidal form

-with the overall driving frequency $\Omega$.
+with frequency $\Omega$ for the periodically driven parameters $\epsilon(t)/\TN,\,U(t)/\TN,\,V_\text{b}(t)/\TN,\,\Lambda(t),\,\TL(t)/\TN$.
 The working point defined by the constant contribution $\bar{R}_i$, and the amplitude $\delta R_i$ are set independently for all different modulated parameters.
-The phase difference between the driving parameters needs to be finite in order to achieve a finite encircled surface in parameter space and hence a possibly finite pumped quantity.
+The phases $\varphi_i$ need to differ between the different $R_i$ to achieve a finite encircled surface in parameter space and hence a possibly finite pumped quantity.
 The adiabaticity condition reads~\cite{Reckermann2010Jun}

 For better readability, we will later collect the set of any two driving parameters for a specific protocol in a three-component vector $\mathbf{R}=(R_1(t),\,R_2(t),\, 0)^\text{T}$.
 We call any pair of two parameters a \textit{driving scheme}.